-All contingent payments under the Agreement, when earned, will be non-refundable and non-creditable.
-The Company has evaluated the contingent payments under the Agreement with Biogen based on the authoritative guidance for research and development milestones and determined that certain of these payments meet the definition of a milestone and that all such milestones are evaluated to determine if they are considered substantive milestones.
+All contingent payments under the Biogen Agreement, when earned, will be non-refundable and non-creditable.
+The Company has evaluated the contingent payments under the Biogen Agreement based on the authoritative guidance for research and development milestones and determined that certain of these payments meet the definition of a milestone and that all such milestones are evaluated to determine if they are considered substantive milestones.
 Milestones are considered substantive if they are related to events (i) that can be achieved based in whole or in part on either the Company's performance or on the occurrence of a specific outcome resulting from the Company's performance, (ii) for which there was substantive uncertainty at the date the agreement was entered into that the event would be achieved and (iii) that would result in additional payments being due to the Company.
 Accordingly, consideration received for the achievement of milestones that are determined to be substantive will be recognized as revenue in their entirety in the period when the milestones are achieved and collectability is reasonably assured.
-Revenue for the achievement of milestones that are not substantive will be recognized over the remaining period of the Agreement, assuming all other applicable revenue recognition criteria have been met.
+Revenue for the achievement of milestones that are not substantive will be recognized over the remaining period of the Biogen Agreement, assuming all other applicable revenue recognition criteria have been met.

-Subject to the terms of the Agreement, Sangamo grants Biogen an exclusive, royalty-bearing license, with the right to grant sublicenses, to use certain ZFP and other technology controlled by Sangamo for the purpose of researching, developing, manufacturing and commercializing licensed products developed under the Agreement.
-Sangamo also grants Biogen a non-exclusive, world-wide, royalty free, fully paid license, with the right to grant sublicenses, of Sangamo's interest in certain other intellectual property developed pursuant to the Agreement.
+Subject to the terms of the Biogen Agreement, Sangamo grants Biogen an exclusive, royalty-bearing license, with the right to grant sublicenses, to use certain ZFP and other technology controlled by Sangamo for the purpose of researching, developing, manufacturing and commercializing licensed products developed under the Biogen Agreement.
+Sangamo also grants Biogen a non-exclusive, world-wide, royalty free, fully paid license, with the right to grant sublicenses, of Sangamo's interest in certain other intellectual property developed pursuant to the Biogen Agreement.

 The Company has identified the deliverables within the arrangement as a license to the technology and on-going research services activities.
-The Company has concluded that the license is not a separate unit of accounting as it does not have stand-alone value to Biogen apart from the research services to be performed pursuant to the Agreement.
-As a result, the Company will recognize revenue from the upfront payment on a straight-line basis over a forty-month initial research term during which the Company will perform research services.
-As of June 30, 2014, the Company has deferred revenue of \$17.8 million related to this Agreement.
+The Company has concluded that the license is not a separate unit of accounting as it does not have stand-alone value to Biogen apart from the research services to be performed pursuant to the Biogen Agreement.
+As a result, the Company will recognize revenue from the upfront payment on a straight-line basis through June 2019, which is the estimated term during which the Company will perform research services.
+The estimated period of performance is reviewed quarterly and adjusted, as needed, to reflect our current assumptions regarding the timing of our deliverables.
+As of March 31, 2016, the Company has deferred revenue of \$8.0 million related to the Biogen Agreement.

-Revenues recognized under the agreement with Biogen for the three and six months ended June 30, 2014 are as follows (in thousands):
+Revenues recognized under the agreement with Biogen for the three months ended March 31, 2016 and 2015 were as follows (in thousands):